Facility Standards Medical Insurance|Kano General Hospital

 Others

-If you have any questions, inquiries, or opinions regarding medical safety, the Medical Safety Manager will respond.
-Please contact the General Reception or the Regional Liaison Office.
+If you have questions, inquiries, or opinions regarding medical safety, the Medical Safety Manager will respond.

 Facility Standards (Long-term Care Insurance)